-Electronic leak detection is used for locating leaks on underground water lines.
-Leaks above the slab and under raised foundations (wood floors), are not discernible with conventional leak detecting equipment and are better and more economically dealt with by conventional means.
+Generally speaking, electronic leak detection is used for locating leaks on underground water lines.
+Leaks above the slab and under raised foundations (wood floors), are not discernable with conventional leak detecting equipment and are better and more economically dealt with by conventional means.